jobayer977/javascript-interview-questions/README.md

  ### 7.4 How do you find the absolute value of a number?
- ## How do you find the absolute value of a number?

 Yes, it is.
 The `abs()` method returns the absolute value of a number. for example, the `abs()` method returns the absolute value of -5: 5.

 ```javascript